-- 1. If there was an incident involving the unintended release of hydrocarbons and there was an evacuation of part or all personnel because the Operator or Owner took that action due to a significant risk of a major accident, then "SECTION A" (to report the release) and "SECTION I" (to report the evacuation) would have to be completed.
-This incident would also require "SECTION C" being completed if the unintended release of hydrocarbons arose from the failure of a SECE because the incident resulted in a significant increase in the risk of a major accident.
-The reason being that the definition of a major accident also covers events with significant potential to cause a major accident.
-In addition, this incident would also be required to be notified to the competent authority under the OSD Art 19 (9) (without delay and no later than 24 hours after taking the measures to adequately control the risk) and, or Art.
-(30) (1) (without delay)". - 2.
-SECTIONS C and D need to be completed if there are failures of SECEs concerning Structural Integrity Systems (e.g. Mooring systems) as per section C.2.1.a; - 3.
-Incidents reportable under section B (Loss of Well Control), may also require the completion of SECTION C (section C.2.1. b: Process Containment Systems and e: Process Containment Relief Systems); - 4.
-Incidents reportable under sections E and F (marine vessel collisions and helicopter accidents) may also require the completion of section C (section C.2.1.h: Navigational Aids): - 5.
-If a release might have significant adverse effects on the environment (defined in section J), the IR requires completion of all the relevant fields in section A, including in particular sections A.2.3 and C.2.2 as appropriate.
+- 1. If the operator or owner considers that a release, reportable under section A, is likely to be judged by the competent authority to be a major accident (based on the operators and owner's analysis of whether an incident is reportable under OSD Article 19 sub 9 or Article 30 sub 1), then also complete section C if a SECE has failed; - 2.
+Sections C and D need to be completed if there are failures of SECEs concerning Structural Integrity Systems (e.g. Mooring systems) as per section C.2.1.a; - Incidents reportable under section B (Loss of Well Control), may also require the completion of section C (section C.2.1. b: Process Containment Systems and e: Process Containment Relief Systems); - Incidents reportable under sections E and F (marine vessel collisions and helicopter accidents) may also require the completion of section C (section C.2.1.h: Navigational Aids); - If a release might have significant adverse effects on the environment (defined in section J), the IR requires completion of all the relevant fields in section A, including in particular sections A2.3 and C2.2 as appropriate.
 This will be the same information included under section J; - 6.
 When completing sections A3, B3, C3, D3, E3, F3, I3 & J3 operators and owners should use causes listed in Annex II section 4.5 of the IR (copied below) to assist in the preparation of the annual publication report (Annex II of IR)